Adjusted Bayesian inference for selected parameters: The relation between saBayes inference and Bayesian FDR methods

 Notice that Bayesian FDR methods can be expressed as a special case of the FDR controlling selection rules presented in the previous section, in which the components of the parameter vector are dichotomous.
-The parameter is $H = (H_1 \cdots H_m)$, and $(H, Y)$ are generated by a random effect model: the marginal distribution of $H_i$ is $\pi (H_i = j) = \; (1 - \pi_0)^j \cdot \pi_0^{(1-j)}$, $f_j$ is the likelihood, $H_i$ is selected if $y_i \in \Gamma$ and selection is associated with declaring $H_i = 1$.
-Notice also that Expression (\ref{pFDR-2}) is a special case of Expression (\ref{pFDR=saprior}): it is the ``random'' effect saBayes risk for the loss function $I( H_i = 0)$, expressed as the selection-adjusted prior distribution of making a a false discovery
+The parameter is $H = (H_1 \cdots H_m)$, and $(H, Y)$ are generated by a random effect model: the marginal distribution of $H_i$ is $\pi (H_i = j) = \; (1 - \pi_0)^j \cdot \pi_0^{(1-j)}$, $f_j$ is the likelihood, $H_i$ is selected if $y_i \in \Gamma$ and selection is associated with the discovery that $H_i = 1$.
+Notice also that Expression (\ref{pFDR-2}) is a special case of Expression (\ref{pFDR=saprior}): it is the ``random'' parameter average risk for the loss function $I( H_i = 0)$, expressed as the selection-adjusted prior distribution of making a a false discovery

 Thus the equality in (\ref{pFDR-1}) proven by Storey is a special case of Corollary \ref{cor0}.
 The local FDR is the ``random'' $\theta$ selection-adjusted posterior expected loss, thus the multiple testing procedure based on the local FDR is a special case of the selection rule in (\ref{loc-FDR}).
-Lastly, the relation between the local FDR and the pFDR, $pFDR = E_{y \in \Gamma} fdr(y)$, follows from the definition of the saBayes risk in (\ref{saBayes-risk}).
+Lastly, the relation between the local FDR and the pFDR, $pFDR = E_{y \in \Gamma} fdr(y)$, follows from the definition of the average risk in (\ref{saBayes-risk}).

-Bayesian FDR methods are valid regardless of whether $H$ is a ``random'' or ``fixed'' effect.
-However in selective inference for $h(H) = H_i$, the selection-adjusted posterior probability that $H_i = 0$ for a ``random'' $H$ is equal to the local fdr.
-Whereas if $H$ is a ``fixed'' effect, or if $\pi_{0}$ is the non-informative prior probability that $H_i = 0$, then the selection-adjusted posterior distribution that $H_i = 0$ is
+Bayesian FDR methods are valid regardless of whether $H$ is a ``random'' or ``fixed'' parameter.
+However in selective inference for $h_i(H) = H_i$, the selection-adjusted posterior probability that $H_i = 0$ for a ``random'' $H$ is equal to the local fdr.
+Whereas if $H$ is a ``fixed'' parameter, or if $\pi_{0}$ is the non-informative prior probability that $H_i = 0$, then the selection-adjusted posterior distribution that $H_i = 0$ is

 for $f_\Gamma (y_i | \; H_i = j) = f_j (y_i) / \Pr ( y_i \in \Gamma | \; H_i = j )$ the selection-adjusted likelihood.